70 Years of Impact

 “I was able to develop my cancer research programs and aid Dr. Louis Kress in his public educational programs.
 One educational program that fascinated and motivated Dr. Kress was my hotlines in public education programs adopted later by the National Cancer Institute,” Mirand said.

 Since then, his list of accomplishments has grown.
-Mirand was given the Health Award of Roswell Park Cancer Institute as well as the Lifetime Achievement Award and the facility’s library was named in his honor.
+Mirand was given the Health Award of Roswell Park Comprehensive Cancer Center as well as the Lifetime Achievement Award and the facility’s library was named in his honor.
 Dr. Mirand was the driving force behind the establishment of the Roswell Park Graduate Division of the University of Buffalo in 1955, where he served as the dean for 30 years and saw more than 2,000 students graduate as well as the highly prestigious Summer Research Program for high school and college students.
 Dr. Mirand also developed the cancer (CAN-DIAL) and AIDS hotlines which were adopted later by the National Cancer Institute.

 After decades of dedicated work, Dr. Mirand officially retired in 1997, but it was not in his plans to truly walk away from the institution he had called home for so many years.